ledgetech/ledge/README.md

 * `function get_reader(object response)`
 * `function get_writer(object response, number ttl, function onsuccess, function onfailure)`

-*Note, whilst it is possible to configure storage drivers on a per `location` basis, it is **strongly** recommended that you never do this, and consider storage drivers to be system wide, much like the main Redis config.
-If you really need differenet storage driver configurations for different locations, then it will work, but features such as purging using wildcards will silently not work.
+*Note, whilst it is possible to configure storage drivers on a per `location` basis, it is **strongly** recommended that you never do this, and consider storage drivers to be system wide, like the main Redis config.
+If you really need different storage driver configurations for different locations, then it will work, but features such as purging using wildcards will silently not work.
 YMMV.*

 [Back to TOC](#handler-configuration-options)